jinn-ee/jinn-ee.github.io/content/en/post/getting-started/index.md

 9. **Scalability**: WooCommerce is a highly scalable platform that can grow with your business.
 Whether you're just starting out or looking to expand, we can help you build a store that meets your current and future needs.

-10. **Profitability**: By working with JINN to develop a WooCommerce online store, you can increase the profitability of your business through improved sales, streamlined processes, and a better overall user experience.
+10. **Profitability**: By working with JINN.ee to develop a WooCommerce online store, you can increase the profitability of your business through improved sales, streamlined processes, and a better overall user experience.

 {{% callout note %}}
 **Ready to speak with a SEO expert?** [Send Us a Message](/#contact), [Book a Video Chat](https://calendly.com/jinnee/video-chat) or call now at [+372 55514747](tel:37255514747) for a personalized approach.